irarainey/az-copilot/README.md

 ## Generate Embeddings

-Once the Azure OpenAI and Azure Cognitive Services resources have been deployed, and the Copilot extension has been installed, you can generate the embeddings required for RAG.
+Once the Azure OpenAI and Azure Cognitive Services resources have been deployed, the Copilot extension has been installed, and the configuration values have been set, you can generate the embeddings required for RAG.

 To generate the embeddings, you can use the `main.py` script in the `extract` directory.
 To make it simpler, a `makefile` has been provided to run the extraction script.
 From a `bash` terminal, run the following command: